-This repository contains all scripts for the manuscript "Mapping the regulatory effects of common and rare non-coding variants across cellular and developmental contexts in the brain and heart" by Marderstein, Kundu et al.
+This repository contains all scripts for the manuscript "Decoding common and rare non-coding variant effects across cellular and developmental contexts" by Marderstein, Kundu et al.

 For any questions, please contact: